-Carpal tunnel syndrome is one of the most common repetitive stress injuries afflicting the workforce.
+Carpal tunnel syndrome (CTS) is one of the most common repetitive stress injuries afflicting the workforce.
 It affects around four per cent of working adults each year and the injury can not only cause discomfort and pain, but can limit mobility and severely hamper productivity.
 There are a number of treatment strategies, including the use of a wrist brace for carpal tunnel syndrome.
-As mentioned below, the use of a carpal tunnel wrist brace may reduce the likelihood of more invasive approaches later on.
+As mentioned below, using a carpal tunnel wrist brace may reduce the likelihood of more invasive approaches later on.

-Carpal tunnel syndrome is a condition which causes numbness, tingling, and pain in the hand and wrist.
-The carpal tunnel is a narrow, rigid passageway located on the underside of the wrist that houses the median nerve and various tendons.
-When the median nerve becomes compressed it results in the symptoms of carpal tunnel.
+CTS causes loss of feeling, as well as a tingling sensation and pain in the hand and/or wrist.
+The carpal tunnel is a rigid and narrow passage on the lower side of the wrist that contains the median nerve and several tendons.
+When the tunnel compresses the median nerve, carpal tunnel symptoms appear.

-There are numerous causes of carpal tunnel, such as improper hand positioning while typing, hypothyroidism, rheumatoid arthritis, menopause/pregnancy, obesity, diabetes, wrist trauma/injury, work stress, and repeated hand and/or wrist movements.
-However, the most prevalent causes for carpal tunnel are gender and genetics; some people are genetically predisposed to smaller carpal tunnels, and women are more likely to have smaller carpal tunnels than men.
+There are numerous causes of carpal tunnel, such as unorthodox positioning of the hands while typing, hypothyroidism or rheumatoid arthritis.
+Other factors such as menopause/pregnancy, obesity, diabetes and wrist trauma/injury have been identified in certain cases.
+Occupational factors such as work stress or repeated hand and/or wrist movements can also play a role.
+However, the most prevalent causes for carpal tunnel are gender and genetics.
+In particular, women are more likely to have smaller carpal tunnels than men.
 Smaller carpal tunnels make it more likely for the median nerve to become compressed, resulting in carpal tunnel.

-There are numerous options to provide carpal tunnel relief and treatment.The American Academy of Neurology recommends the use of non invasive strategies, such as the use of a carpal tunnel wrist brace, in the early stages of the condition.
+There are several options for the relief and treatment of carpal tunnel syndrome.The American Academy of Neurology recommends the use of non invasive strategies, such as using a carpal tunnel wrist brace, in the early stages of the condition.

 Wearing a Wrist Brace For Carpal Tunnel Syndrome

-Most doctors recommend a carpal tunnel splint or brace to help relieve hand and wrist pain.
-The key to an effective wrist brace for carpal tunnel syndrome is proper support, which keeps the wrist joint immobile.
-The natural resting position for your wrist is actually bent slightly backward, in a thirty degree angle.
-A good carpal tunnel wrist brace should comfortably maintain your wrist in that position, which takes the pressure off the median nerve.
+Most doctors suggest a carpal tunnel splint or brace to help relieve the symptoms of the condition.
+An effective wrist brace for carpal tunnel syndrome will provide proper support and immobilizes the joint.
+Your wrist’s natural position is actually a slightly backward bend at an angle of about thirty degrees.
+A good carpal tunnel wrist brace should allow you to maintain this wrist position with little or no discomfort, thus taking the pressure off the median nerve.
 A patient will normally wear a carpal tunnel wrist brace at night as this is when the wrist is most at risk of being in a vulnerable position.
 A wrist splint keeps your wrists straight, avoiding pressure on your nerve.

 Using Athletic Tape and Compression Wraps

-Carpal tunnel wrist wraps offer support similar to a wrist brace for carpal tunnel syndrome, but also provide some flexibility for your wrist as well.
+Carpal tunnel wrist wraps provide support similar that described above for a wrist brace.
+However, they will also provide a degree of flexibility for your wrist.
 Compression wraps and athletic tape help the wrist stay in a natural, healthy position and are most effective for individuals who work jobs with repetitive hand and wrist motion, such as typing or assembly line roles.
 Once again, these supports reduce the pressure on the median nerve, allowing the wrist to be free of inflammation and pain.

 Hot and Cold Therapy

-Hot and cold therapy can provide pain relief and reduce swelling.
-Some carpal tunnel wrist supports provide both reinforcement and hot/cold therapy.
-Heat therapy in particular works well because the heat reacts with the water molecules in the body to increase blood circulation and helps soft tissues heal faster.
+Hot and cold therapy can reduce carpal tunnel pain and swelling.
+There are also carpal tunnel wrist supports that can both reinforce/support the joint and provide hot/cold therapy.
+Heat therapy in particular works well because the heat reacts with the body’s water molecules to improve blood circulation and heal soft tissues faster.
 This helps reduce inflammation and pain associated with carpal tunnel.
 Keeping your hands and wrist warm also goes a long way to preventing carpal tunnel and managing its symptoms in the early stages of the disorder.